-According to Forrester, “The option to hold their place in queue and go on to do something else is highly appealing, with 75% stating a preference for it.”
+According to Forrester, “The option to hold their place in the queue and go on to do something else is highly appealing, with 75% stating a preference for it.”

 Replace your Boring Welcome Message with something Informative and Relevant

 Majority of the customers abandon the call after 20 seconds from when it gets connected.
 Probably your first automated message ends by this time.
-Reason is simple-they get frustrated listening to the boring and irritating message such as “your call is important to us” and “your call is currently being held in a queue due to unusually high call volumes”.
+The reason is simple-they get frustrated listening to the boring and irritating message such as “your call is important to us” and “your call is currently being held in a queue due to unusually high call volumes”.

 Try to replace these generic messages with something useful like their approximate waiting time.
-For example, the message could be “your call has been held in queue and our agent will speak to you in next 60 seconds”.
+For example, the message could be “your call has been held in a queue and our agent will speak to you in the next 60 seconds”.

 Offer Multiple Channels of Communication

-Providing various channels of support other than phone, would definitely lower the burden and reduce call abandonment.
+Providing various channels of support other than a phone, would definitely lower the burden and reduce call abandonment.
 People are increasingly utilizing online and digital space for communication.
-Companies must adopt omni-channel communication to provide consistent experience to their customers across channels.
-But voice is still the highest used mode and hence call centers should be careful when taking resources away from voice channels to support other channels.
+Companies must adopt omni-channel communication to provide a consistent experience to their customers across channels.
+But the voice is still the highest used mode and hence call centers should be careful when taking resources away from voice channels to support other channels.